How much does a session cost?

 Can I put sunscreen on my child?

 Please don't.
 Even "waterproof" sunscreens run when in the water and can sting their eyes giving the child a bad association with swim class.
-It also makes them slippery which can make things difficult for me.
+It also makes them slippery which can make things difficult for us.
 If you are concerned about the sun I highly recommend rashguards or UV protective swim gear.

 When and how do I pay?

 All sessions require a 100$ deposit when you register.
 The remainder of your payment must be made by the third day of class (Wednesday) and you will receive an invoice to pay online.